Mclusky Do Dallas

-Mclusky Do Dallas is the second studio album by Welsh indie rock band Mclusky, released on 1 April 2002 by Too Pure.
+Mclusky Do Dallas is the second studio album by British rock band Mclusky, released on 1 April 2002 by Too Pure.

 Mclusky Do Dallas spawned four singles: "Lightsabre Cocksucking Blues", "Whoknowyou", "To Hell with Good Intentions", and "Alan Is a Cowboy Killer".
 The album was re-released on limited edition white marble and clear orange vinyl as a Record Store Day exclusive in 2012.

 The album's title is a spin on the 1978 pornographic film Debbie Does Dallas.